 Then meet our Wayfarer of the day.
 She was aiming to get to Gargrave, and she was planning on walking through the night.
 Given she had got lost on Kinder Scout in the day, I'm not sure this was a good plan.
 But it would be an adventure.

 Descent seemed to go on forever.
-Eventually reached the bottom, and found a bench by the To raise reservoir dam.
+Eventually reached the bottom, and found a bench by the Tor Reservoir dam.
 Brewed tea and finished off the last of the spiced tea loaf we had bought in Hawes a lifetime ago.

 Then back up into the mist.
 It's starting to get dark.
 We need to find a source of water and somewhere relatively level and sheltered for the tent.
 Managed to do this just before the last of the light had gone.
 Pitched tent by light of headtorches in the rain.
 Cooked tea (couscous with bog sauce) by light of headtorches in rain.
 Ate by the light of headtorches in the rain.